UbiquityRobotics/learn/setup/site_survey/site_survey.md

 * Partition your disk to support multiple operating systems.
 This is less extreme and is still pretty challenging.
-If you go down this route you are on your own, if one partition fails, it is almost impossible to recver the entire system.
+If you go down this route you are on your own, if one partition fails, it is almost impossible to recover the entire system.

 * Run virtualization software on your native operating system.
 We recommend the virtualization strategy if you need to use the laptop for other purposes.